 Snape could see Potter physically hold back his anger.
-You did not need occulemency with this boy.
-His emotions were all too obvious, and Severus knew how to release them.
+You did not need Occlumency with this boy.
+His emotions were all too obvious - and Severus knew how to release them.

 "What phenomenon?"
 Snape echoed, stepping towards the boy.
-As he did, he felt a rush of power: Potter was fifteen so Severus - tall anyway - stood inches above him.
-Snape glared down at his student.
+As he did, he felt a rush of power: Potter was fifteen and Severus, tall anyway, stood inches above him.
+He glared down at his student.
 "Merely, that we have been at this for months, Potter" he said, flicking the words like whips, "and you have made no progress.
 And on top of that, your sheer arrogance-"

 "-astounds me.
-Because, despite failing to grasp simple Occulemency, you are fuller of yourself than your loathsome father ever was-"
+Because, despite failing to grasp simple Occlumency, you are more full of yourself than your loathsome father ever was-"

-"You," Potter suddenly said, stepping forward.
+"My father," Potter suddenly said, stepping forward.
 His words were like bullets: short, sharp, separate.
-"You.
-You."
+"My father."

-Potter was obviously trying to control his rage but one look at his clenched fists and shaking jaw told Snape that he was going to burst any minute.
-Breathing heavily and with his cracked glasses, Potter looked like an escaped criminal.
+Potter was obviously trying to control his rage but just a glance at the boy's clenched fists and shaking jaw told Snape that he was going to burst any minute.
+Breathing heavily and with cracked glasses, Potter looked like an escaped criminal.

 Something snapped within Snape.
 He grabbed both of Potter's wrist, holding them until it must have hurt; he could feel the boy's bony forearms shaking from anger.
-Something had changed in his and Potter's relationship in that moment, it had somehow become even more hateful - and Snape was happy not to backtrack.
+Something had changed in their relationship in that moment.
+It had somehow become even more hateful - and Snape was happy to oblige.

-Potter could roar - with his red, straining, shaking face - Snape would give him that.
-Their faces moved closer together, as Snape clenched Potter's wrists harder, their eyes on each other, unblinking.
-For a moment, there was silence apart from heavy breathing.
+With his red, straining, shaking face, Potter could roar.
+Snape would give him that.
+Their faces moved closer together, as Snape clenched Potter's wrists harder, eyes on each other, unblinking.
+For a moment, there was silence apart from the mingling of heavy breathing.

-Snape loosened his grip and lifted his upper lip delicately, like an almost shrug.
+Snape loosened his grip and lifted his upper lip delicately, almost like a shrug.
 "Or this."

 The force that Snape entered Potter's mind was brutal.
 It was Snape at his worst.
 Like an ocean he roared.
 Potter fell to the floor through a blur of water.
-He expected, as he entered Potter's mind, Diggory dead on the floor or Voldemort waving his wand or himself.
-Instead of hitting the angst-ridden rocks he expected however, he found a smooth beach.
+He expected, as he entered Potter's mind, Diggory TO BE dead on the floor or Voldemort waving his wand or himself, the evil potions master.
+But instead of hitting angst-ridden rocks, he found a smooth beach.
 Snape gazed around Potter's mind.
 Memory after happy memory floated past him.